benchmark8760/docs/docs/source/data.rst

 All times are in UTC, starting and including the `bm:startTime` up to but excluding the `bm:endTime`.
 The above snippet represents an occupancy meter reading of 7 for the period of one hour starting at noon on December 22, 2021.
 The meter was read much later, on March 18, 2022 as recorded in the `bm:audit` section.

-That means, to feed 24 hourly readings of 3 meters one needs to create 24 * 3 = 72 XML files and upload them to the platform using the HTTP `API <api.rst>`_.
+That means, to feed 24 hourly readings of 3 meters one needs to create 24 * 3 = 72 XML files and upload them to the platform using the HTTP `API <api.html>`_.

 Meter URI's are defined in the corresponding participant configuration XML file.
 By convention, they correspond to the GCP Cloud Storage names of these XML files.